dm94/stiletto-web/README.md

 ### Working

-- See the list of objects and calculate what it costs to do it in different amounts
+- Crafting Calculator: See the list of objects and calculate what it costs to do it in different amounts
 - Showing the total cost of making all the objects
 - Linking the web with discord
 - Create clans, edit clans and link them to a discord server